Kianoni/android-fontloading-textview/README.md

 # android-fontloading-textview
-Efficient font loading with custom xml attributes

-# add gradle dependency
-todo: publish to public repo
+Helper for using custom fonts in styles

-# Usage in layouts
+## Usage in layouts
 Please use styles.xml instead!

 Add font namespace to xml root element, eg.